openMF/mifos-documentation/payment-hub-ee/overview/tuning-and-performance.md

 ![](../../.gitbook/assets/image%20%284%29.png)

-the number of parallely running workflow instances peaked over 5200 Zeebe workflows.
+the number of parallelly running workflow instances peaked over 5200 Zeebe workflows.
 All 10k payment transactions could finish within 3:15, hitting the average of **51 TPS**.

 Examining the event processing latencies on a Grafana heatmap \(darker boxes meaning large number of measured values in that timewindow\):